Omlidakt/sweetcoin/README.md

 For brevity sake there is no server side code at all, it's designed to *just run*.

+## Features
+**Frontend**
+ - [X] Mobile First Design
+ - [X] Pleasing Aesthetics
+ - [X] Contains the relevant information as per the API requests from CoinGecko.
+ - [X] Pagination

+**Unit Testing**
+- [X] Small unit testing class methods written by me so I wouldn't have to import and entire library.
+- [X]  Unit tests of API requests and page functionality.

+## Learnings and snags

+ 1. Using Web Components contains an obnoxious anti-pattern , you have to use`@import(my-global-css-here)`as the shadow DOM doesn't allow you to inherit a global stylesheet.
+Which sucks sometimes.

 ## Plan
 To build a single page application using HTML, CSS and JavaScript.